mikael-ros/neobeam/readme.md

 Instead of defininig a static header, one gets created by the first H1 (single #) in the slide.
 ### Footers
 Every page has a footer.
 It's made from the footer content defined in the beginning of the presentation markdown, and the sections are split by using ** (to create children objects).
 The footer is a flex-box and I've made it split itself into three sections.
 You could likely with some modifications change this fairly easily.
+### Math
+I've opted to use KaTeX, and have not styled for other options yet.
 ### Definitions
 To make LaTeX style bubble definitions I've had to do a slight work around to avoid using HTML in Marp.
 To define a definition, write the following:
 ```markdown